I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltapplypriorityinfothread.md

 ## -remarks
 <p>This routine is available starting with Windows Vista.</p>

 <p>The <b>FltApplyPriorityInfoThread</b> routine sets the I/O priority, paging priority and thread priority of the given thread based on the member values of the IO_PRIORITY_INFO structure pointed to by the <i>InputPriorityInfo</i> parameter.
-This allows a previously saved set of priority information, acquired by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544354">FltRetrieveIoPriorityInfo</a> or <b>FltApplyPriorityInfoThread</b> routine, to be applied to a thread.</p>
+This allows a previously saved set of priority information, acquired by the <a href="..\fltkernel\nf-fltkernel-fltretrieveiopriorityinfo.md">FltRetrieveIoPriorityInfo</a> or <b>FltApplyPriorityInfoThread</b> routine, to be applied to a thread.</p>

 <p>The original values of the target thread, before the <i>InputPriorityInfo</i> priority values are applied by the <b>FltApplyPriorityInfoThread</b> routine, can be saved if a valid <i>OutputPriorityInfo</i> pointer is supplied.
 Note that the structure pointed to by the <i>OutputPriorityInfo</i> parameter need not be initialized.</p>

 <p>It is safe to provide the same pointer to a single IO_PRIORITY_INFO structure for both the <i>InputPriorityInfo</i> and <i>OutputPriorityInfo</i> parameters.</p>

-<p> Call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544354">FltRetrieveIoPriorityInfo</a> routine.</p>

-<p> Ensure that the current <i>InputPriorityInfo</i> parameter was the <i>OutputPriorityInfo</i> parameter in a prior call to the <b>FltApplyPriorityInfoThread</b> routine.</p>

-<p>This routine is available starting with Windows Vista.</p>

-<p>The <b>FltApplyPriorityInfoThread</b> routine sets the I/O priority, paging priority and thread priority of the given thread based on the member values of the IO_PRIORITY_INFO structure pointed to by the <i>InputPriorityInfo</i> parameter.
-This allows a previously saved set of priority information, acquired by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544354">FltRetrieveIoPriorityInfo</a> or <b>FltApplyPriorityInfoThread</b> routine, to be applied to a thread.</p>

-<p>The original values of the target thread, before the <i>InputPriorityInfo</i> priority values are applied by the <b>FltApplyPriorityInfoThread</b> routine, can be saved if a valid <i>OutputPriorityInfo</i> pointer is supplied.
-Note that the structure pointed to by the <i>OutputPriorityInfo</i> parameter need not be initialized.</p>

-<p>It is safe to provide the same pointer to a single IO_PRIORITY_INFO structure for both the <i>InputPriorityInfo</i> and <i>OutputPriorityInfo</i> parameters.</p>

-<p> Call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544354">FltRetrieveIoPriorityInfo</a> routine.</p>
+<p> Call the <a href="..\fltkernel\nf-fltkernel-fltretrieveiopriorityinfo.md">FltRetrieveIoPriorityInfo</a> routine.</p>

 <p> Ensure that the current <i>InputPriorityInfo</i> parameter was the <i>OutputPriorityInfo</i> parameter in a prior call to the <b>FltApplyPriorityInfoThread</b> routine.</p>